New Patient Office Visit

 Save 45 minutes: pre-registration via E-mail will save you time

 Are you a new patient or has it been over a year since we have last saw you?
-There is important information you need to read before visiting us.
+There is important information you need to read and fill out before visiting us.
 Our check-in process is now electronic and it’s much easier if you start this process in the comfort of your own home.
-If you do not have a computer or email, we will help you when you arrive here, but your arrival time will be need to be 45 minutes before your appointment time.
+If you do not have a computer or email, we will help you when you arrive here, but your arrival time will be 45 minutes before your appointment time.

 - PLEASE PROVIDE YOUR E-MAIL ADDRESS WHEN YOU SCHEDULE WITH US.
 We will email the forms after the phone call.

-- Our practice requests the use of email to aid in SECURE communication between you and your doctor’s medical team.
-Also, if our practice can email you in advance, you will not be required to come 45 minutes prior to your scheduled appointment.
+- Our practice requests the use of email to aid in SECURE communication between you and our medical teams.
+Also, if our practice can email you registration materials in advance, you will not be required to arrive 45 minutes prior to your scheduled appointment.

 - Please look for an email from Northern Arizona Orthopaedics which will provide you a link to complete your patient registration forms before arriving.
-If you complete this, please arrive 15 minutes before your scheduled appointment time to see the doctor.
+If you complete these forms, please arrive 15 minutes before your scheduled appointment time to see the doctor.

-- If you do not wish to pre-register this way, or you are not able to provide us an email address, then please arrive 45 minutes prior to your doctor’s appointment.
+- If you do not wish to pre-register ahead of time, then please arrive 45 minutes prior to your appointment for on-site registration.

 - INSURANCE CO-PAYS ARE DUE AT TIME OF SERVICE:

-- We will attempt to verify your insurance eligibility, authorization requirements for your specific services and determine your financial liability prior to your check-in.
+- We will attempt to verify your insurance eligibility, fulfill authorization requirements for your specific services and determine your financial liability prior to your check-in.

 - Your co-pay, deductible and/or co-insurance are due at the time of service.

 - We accept cash, check, and all major credit cards.

-- MAKE SURE TO GET ANY REFERRALS FROM YOUR DOCTOR, IF YOU INSURANCE REQUIRES IT
+- MAKE SURE TO GET A REFERRAL FROM YOUR DOCTOR, IF YOUR INSURANCE REQUIRES IT

-- If your insurance plan requires a specialist referral from your primary care physician, before it will authorize a visit with us, you will need to get this referral BEFORE to your office visit.
+- If your insurance plan requires a specialist referral from your primary care physician, you will need to get this referral BEFORE to your office visit.